Hinterstoder

 2.2.
 When purchasing ski passes, a deposit of €4 per issued card is charged for the KeyCard (excluding single-use tickets).
 This amount will be refunded upon return of the KeyCard at the ticket office or at designated return machines.
 No refund is possible for damaged KeyCards.
 For tickets issued at vending machines or for certain special cards, no KeyCards are issued; consequently, no deposit will be charged or refunded.

 2.3.
-During the winter season, “dynamic” (variable) prices apply to tickets.
-These prices are calculated based on factors such as the booking date and capacity utilization.
-No personal data is processed for the calculation of dynamic prices.
+During the winter season, tickets are subject to “dynamic” (variable) pricing, calculated depending on booking date, occupancy, etc. No personal data is processed for calculating dynamic prices.

 2.4.
-HIWU reserves the right to temporarily suspend ticket sales in the event of an impending overload of the slopes, lifts, cable cars, or parking facilities.
-In such cases, the customer has no entitlement to purchase a ticket.
+HIWU may temporarily suspend ticket sales in the event of an impending overload of slopes, lifts, cable cars or parking areas.
+The customer therefore has no claim to purchase a ticket.

 2.5.
-Tickets purchased in advance do not include any entitlement to a parking space
+Tickets purchased in advance do not include any claim to a parking space.

 3. Online Shop

 3.1.1.
 Tickets can be purchased in the online shop (www.hiwu.at or www.skisport.com).
 Only persons aged 18 and over are entitled to purchase tickets in the online shop.
-Tickets can be obtained in the following ways:
+Tickets can be obtained in various ways:

-Reloading: The ticket is loaded onto a HIWU KeyCard.
-To use this service, the customer must have a (valid) KeyCard with the data carrier number printed on the back of the card.
-The ticket can be used no earlier than 30 minutes after receipt of the electronic confirmation of execution (order confirmation by email).
-From that point onward, activation of the data carrier generally applies at all access points included in the ticket.
+• Reloading: The ticket is stored on a HIWU KeyCard.
+To use this service, the customer needs a (current) KeyCard with the data carrier number on the back.
+The ticket can be used at the earliest 30 minutes after receipt of the electronic confirmation of execution (order confirmation by e-mail).
+From this point in time, activation of the data carrier applies in principle at all access points included in the ticket.

-Collection: After completing the order process, the customer receives a booking confirmation with a QR code.
-Using this QR code, the ticket can be collected at vending machines (single-use ticket) or at the ticket offices (KeyCard, provided it is not a special card).
+• Collection: After completing the order, the customer receives a booking confirmation with a QR code.
+Using this QR code, the ticket can be collected at vending machines (single-use ticket) or at ticket offices (KeyCard, provided no special tickets).

-Postal delivery: For some tickets, postal delivery is offered.
-The KeyCard deposit is already included in the purchase price.
+• Postal delivery: For some tickets, postal delivery is offered.
+The KeyCard deposit is already included in the ticket purchase.

 3.1.2.
-A booking is only possible after all mandatory fields in the booking form have been fully and correctly completed.
-The customer is solely responsible for the correct entry of data, particularly the data carrier number (KeyCard number).
-Incorrect entries will result in the ticket not being activated.
-Refunds will not be granted for incorrect entries.
-If incorrect birth data for children or adolescents are entered to obtain a discount, the ticket will be immediately and permanently revoked.
+A booking is only possible after full and correct entry of all required fields in the booking form.
+The customer is solely responsible for the correct entry of the data, especially the data carrier number (KeyCard number).
+In case of incorrect entry, no activation of the ticket takes place.
+Replacement of the payment in case of incorrect entries does not take place.
+In case of incorrect entry of the birth data of youths in order to obtain a discount, the ticket will be immediately and permanently revoked.

 3.1.3.
-Once the payment button has been activated, the order process can no longer be cancelled, reversed, or changed.
+After clicking the payment button, the order process can no longer be cancelled, reversed or changed.

 3.1.4.
-The electronic confirmation of execution (order confirmation by email) from HIWU serves as the sole valid proof of a properly completed booking.
-It must therefore be retained by the customer and presented to HIWU together with the data carrier in the event of any complaints.
+The electronic confirmation of execution (order confirmation by e-mail) from HIWU serves as the only permissible proof of the properly completed booking and must be carried by the customer and presented to HIWU together with the used data carrier in case of complaints.

 3.1.5.
-Payment in the online shop can be made by credit card (Visa or Mastercard) or debit card.
-The amount will be charged immediately to the specified credit card or debited from the specified account, indicating the purpose of payment.
+Payment in the online shop is made by credit card (Visa or Mastercard) or DebitCard.
+The amount is charged immediately to the indicated credit card or debited from the indicated account, stating the purpose of payment.

 4. Purchase of Merchandise Items

-HIWU merchandise items can be purchased at the ticket offices of the valley stations, in the online shop, and at selected locations.
+Merchandise items of HIWU can be purchased at the ticket offices of the valley stations as well as in the online shop and at selected locations.

 5. Use of Tickets

 5.1.
-A valid ticket entitles the holder to use all operational facilities included in the ticket during its validity period, in accordance with the officially approved transport regulations of the individual facilities as displayed on site and these General Terms and Conditions.
-Special transportation rules for children under 14 years of age or under 110 cm in height must be observed.
+A valid ticket entitles the holder to use all facilities in operation and included in the ticket within the validity period, taking into account the officially approved transport conditions of the individual facilities as posted and these General Terms and Conditions.
+For children, the special transport regulations for children under 14 years of age or under a height of 110 cm must be observed.

 5.2.
-For access control purposes, a reference photo of the lift pass holder is taken when first passing through a turnstile equipped with a camera.
-This reference photo is compared by lift personnel with the photos taken each time the holder passes through a camera-equipped turnstile.
-The reference photo is deleted immediately after the validity of the lift pass expires; all other photos are deleted no later than 30 minutes after the respective passage through the turnstile.
+For the purpose of access control, a reference photo of the lift ticket holder is taken when passing through a turnstile equipped with a camera for the first time.
+This reference photo is compared by the lift personnel with photos taken at each further pass through a camera-equipped turnstile.
+The reference photo is deleted immediately after expiry of the validity of the lift ticket, all other photos at the latest 30 minutes after passing through the turnstile.

 5.4.
 Tickets are non-transferable.
-Exchange for a different ticket or modification of the validity period after purchase is not possible.
-Resale to third parties after purchase and use of the ticket during its validity period is prohibited.
+Subsequent exchange for another ticket and changes to the validity period are not possible.
+Resale to third parties after purchase and use of the ticket during its validity period is not permitted.

 5.5.
-Tickets and authorization documents must be presented to HIWU staff or inspectors upon request.
+Tickets and proof of entitlement must be presented to HIWU staff and inspectors upon request.

 6. Loss/Revocation of Tickets, Refunds

 6.1.
-Tickets will be revoked without replacement in the event of:
+The ticket is revoked without replacement in case of:

-Violation of the officially approved transport regulations of the individual facilities as displayed or in the GTC
+• Violation of the officially approved transport conditions of the individual facilities as posted or of the GTC

-Ignoring full or partial closures of ski runs and facilities
+• Disregarding complete or partial closures of ski slopes and facilities

 6.3.
 In case of a forgotten SunnyCard season pass, a daily ticket costing €10 must be purchased upon presentation of an ID.
 The forgotten SunnyCard season pass will be blocked for that day.
 In case of a forgotten SuperSkiCard, a new ticket is issued with a €15 processing fee, and the forgotten SuperSkiCard will be blocked.

 6.4.
-In the event of a ski accident preventing further use of the ticket due to injury, a (partial) refund is only possible for passes with a validity of 2 days or more.
-The refund applies from the day following the last use, or at the earliest, the first day after the accident.
-If the pass was used again after the accident, a refund is entirely excluded.
-The receipt and a medical certificate must be presented at the HIWU ticket office by 10:00 a.m. the following day at the latest.
-For injured/ill children up to 10 years, a refund request can also be made for a companion’s ticket.
-For season or combination passes, refunds can only be requested in the ski region where the pass was purchased.
+In the event of ski accidents where due to the injuries suffered further use of the ticket is no longer possible, a (partial) refund is only possible for ski passes with a validity of at least 2 days.
+Refunds start from the day following last use or at the earliest from the first day after the accident.
+If the ski pass was used again after the accident, no refund will be granted.
+The receipt and a medical certificate must be presented at HIWU ticket office by 10:00 a.m. the following day at the latest.
+For injured/ill children up to 10 years, the refund application may also be submitted for the accompanying person’s ticket.
+For season or network cards, refunds may only be requested in the ski region where the pass was purchased.

 6.5.
-For unused daily and hourly tickets, as well as all pre-purchased tickets (excluding deposit cards), a refund is possible in case of illness.
-Upon presentation of a specialist medical certificate confirming that the ticket cannot be used due to illness, the full amount can be refunded upon presentation of the receipt.
-If a season pass was not used at all due to injury, it will be refunded at the purchase price minus a processing fee upon presentation of a specialist medical certificate.
+For unused day and hourly tickets and all advance-purchased tickets (excluding depot cards), a refund claim exists in case of illness.
+Upon presentation of a specialist medical certificate stating that the ticket cannot be used due to illness, the full amount can be refunded for unused tickets upon presentation of the receipt.
+If a season ticket is not used at all during the season due to injury, it will be refunded at the purchase price minus a processing fee upon presentation of a specialist medical certificate.

 6.6.
-Refunds for season passes are scaled according to the number of days used and ticket type.
-The announced start and end dates of the season are not “fixed dates” and depend, for example, on weather conditions.
-The refund value is calculated proportionally to the purchase price and the duration of use.
-Season passes used after February 28 and/or submitted after the end of the season to HIWU are categorically non-refundable.
+For refunds of season tickets, the amount is staggered depending on usage days and ticket type.
+The announced start and end dates of a season are not “fixed dates” and depend e.g. on weather conditions.
+For every refund, the refund value is determined by the ratio of purchase value and usage duration.
+For season tickets used after 28 February and/or submitted after the end of the season, no refunds will be granted.

 6.7.
-Non-use of a ticket due to bad weather, avalanche danger, unforeseen departures, operational interruptions, closure of ski facilities (runs), closure of entire facilities, closure of individual lifts, or all lifts for operational or safety reasons does not entitle the holder to a refund or extension of validity.
-The usability and operation of special ski areas in winter (fun sports/special facilities) or playgrounds and facilities in summer may be partially or entirely restricted.
-Such restrictions do not entitle the ticket holder to a refund, price reduction, or extension of use.
+There is no claim to refund or extension of validity of tickets when, based solely on one’s own decision, a ticket is not used, e.g. due to bad weather, avalanche danger, unforeseen departures, closure of ski facilities (slopes), closure of entire facilities or individual lifts for operational or safety reasons, although use would have been objectively possible.
+The usability and availability of special ski areas in winter (fun sport/special facilities) or play areas and equipment in summer may be partially or completely restricted.
+These restrictions do not entitle the customer to refunds, price reductions or extensions of ski pass validity.

 6.8.
-For combination passes, the rules of the respective card network apply regarding replacement (loss, forgotten cards).
+For network cards, the rules of the card network apply regarding compensation (loss, forgotten cards).

 7. Value Vouchers

 7.1.
-Value vouchers can only be redeemed at HIWU ticket offices, the online shop, and the following catering establishments: Bärenhütte Wurzeralm, Bergrestaurant Wurzeralm, ArenaTreff Wurzeralm, and Bärenhütte Hinterstoder.
-Other services, such as accommodation costs, cannot be paid with vouchers.
-If the voucher value exceeds the service used, the remaining value remains on the voucher.
-Cash payment is not possible.
-Vouchers can be purchased online with a credit card or debit card or at HIWU ticket offices.
+Value vouchers may be redeemed only at HIWU ticket offices, in the online shop, and in the following restaurants: Bärenhütte Wurzeralm, Bergrestaurant Wurzeralm, ArenaTreff Wurzeralm, and Bärenhütte Hinterstoder.
+They cannot be used to pay for other services such as accommodation.
+If the value of the voucher exceeds the consumed service, the remaining value stays on the voucher.
+Cash payout is not possible.
+Value vouchers can be purchased online using credit card or DebitCard, or at HIWU ticket offices.

 7.2.
-Online-purchased vouchers are “Print@Home” vouchers.
-These are sent to the email address provided by the customer as a PDF attachment.
-Each voucher has a unique authorization number.
-If multiple vouchers with the same authorization number appear, this is considered misuse, resulting in the irrevocable blocking of the voucher and a police report.
+Online-purchased vouchers are “print@home” vouchers.
+They are sent to the customer as a PDF attachment to the specified e-mail address.
+They contain a unique authorisation number.
+If multiple vouchers with the same authorisation number appear, this constitutes abuse, resulting in the voucher being blocked without replacement and a police report being filed.

 7.3.
-Vouchers are transferable.
+Value vouchers are transferable.
 Lost vouchers will not be replaced.

 7.4.
-A voucher can be returned if it is sent back to Hinterstoder-Wurzeralm Bergbahnen AG by email or post (registered mail) within 14 days of receipt.
-It is sufficient for the withdrawal declaration to be sent within the deadline without stating reasons.
-The right of withdrawal does not apply if the service has already begun during the withdrawal period.
-After receipt of the voucher, the amount will be transferred to the account provided to HIWU (account details required).
-Only customers who are consumers under the Austrian Consumer Protection Act can exercise this right of return.
+A voucher may be returned if it is sent back to Hinterstoder-Wurzeralm Bergbahnen AG by e-mail or by post (registered mail) within 14 days of receipt.
+It is sufficient to send the withdrawal statement within the deadline without giving reasons.
+The right of withdrawal does not apply if the service has already begun within the withdrawal period.
+After receipt of the voucher, the amount will be transferred to the account to be provided to Hinterstoder-Wurzeralm Bergbahnen AG (bank details required).
+Only customers who are consumers within the meaning of the Austrian Consumer Protection Act may exercise the right of return.

 8. Combination Passes

 8.1.
-When purchasing combination passes (e.g., SunnyCard, SuperSkiCard), the respective network GTC apply and must be observed.
-The individual ski areas and facilities participating in the card network are operated by legally independent companies.
-The specific transport contract, however, is concluded only with the lift company whose facilities, ski runs, and ski routes the guest is using at the time.
+For the purchase of network cards (e.g. SunnyCard, SuperSkiCard), the respective network terms and conditions apply.
+The individual ski areas participating in the network are operated by legally independent companies.
+The specific transport contract is concluded only with the cable car or lift company whose facilities, slopes or ski routes the guest is currently using.

 8.2.
-Any liability toward customers, whether under contract or by law, for incidents during the use of lift and slope facilities rests solely with the lift company in whose ski area the incident occurred.
-Liability for other lift companies using the same combination pass does not exist.
+Any liability toward customers—whether based on contractual or statutory provisions—for incidents occurring in or during the use of lift and slope facilities is borne exclusively by the lift company in whose ski area the incident occurred.
+There is no liability for other lift companies that participate in the same network card system.

 9. Slope Reservations

 9.1.
-Slope reservations are only possible subject to availability.
-The approval of such a reservation is at HIWU’s sole discretion; there is no entitlement.
-Reservations of individual slopes for training, practice, or racing events must be made in writing using the form provided by HIWU.
-The reservation must be confirmed in writing by HIWU, and billing will be made via an invoice issued by HIWU.
-The fee only entitles the use of the reserved or confirmed slope/slope area.
-Tickets for lifts, etc., must be purchased separately.
+Slope reservations are possible only subject to availability.
+Approval is exclusively at HIWU’s discretion; there is no entitlement.
+Reservation of individual slopes for training, coaching, and race events must be made in writing using the form provided by us.
+The reservation must be confirmed in writing by HIWU; billing is carried out by invoice issued by HIWU.
+The fee entitles the user only to the reserved/approved slope or slope area.
+Tickets for lifts etc. must be purchased separately.

 9.2.
-To ensure safe and unobstructed customer traffic, placing or setting up objects or aids (including teaching/learning aids), as well as planting or drilling poles, barriers, etc., outside the reserved and actually assigned slopes, slope sections, or other areas is prohibited.
-Poles and barriers within assigned areas may only be anchored in the snow cover and must not be drilled into the ground.
-HIWU assumes no liability for the items used or set up or their proper use.
-Liability rests solely with the user or installer.
-Upon leaving the reserved slope section, all objects, aids, poles, or barriers must be removed so that the slope/route can be safely and freely used by winter sports participants.
+To ensure safe and unhindered customer traffic, laying or setting up objects or aids (especially teaching/learning aids) as well as planting or drilling poles, barriers etc. outside the reserved and allocated slopes, slope sections or other areas is prohibited.
+Poles and barriers within the allocated area may only be anchored in the snow cover, not drilled into the ground.
+HIWU assumes no liability for the items or aids used or set up, nor for their proper use.
+Liability lies solely with the user/installer.
+Upon leaving the reserved slope section, all items, aids, planted or drilled poles, barriers etc. must be removed so that the slope/track can again be used safely and without hindrance by winter sports enthusiasts and slope users.

 10. Equipment Hours

 10.1.
-For unscheduled deployment of HIWU staff using grooming machines, snowmobiles, or quads, the applicable billing rates will apply.
-A minimum of 20 minutes will be charged for all equipment use.
+For unscheduled operations of our staff using grooming machines or skidoos/quads, the respective billing rates apply.
+A minimum of 20 minutes is charged for all machine uses.

 11. Transport of Goods and Animals via Cable Cars

 11.1.
-HIWU charges a fee for transporting goods.
+A fee is charged by HIWU for the transport of goods.
 Liability for transport damage is excluded.
-Animal transport also requires the purchase of a ticket and must be properly secured.
-Dogs must be on a leash in the ski and hiking area.
-HIWU reserves the right to require a muzzle in enclosed areas or during transport using our facilities.
-The owner is solely responsible for any personal or property damage; HIWU assumes no liability.
+Animal transport also requires the purchase of a ticket, and animals must be appropriately secured.
+Dogs must be kept on a leash in the ski and hiking area.
+We reserve the right to require muzzles in enclosed spaces and during transport with our facilities.
+The animal owner is solely responsible for any personal or property damage; HIWU accepts no liability.

 12. Special Rides

 12.1.
-Special rides are possible by arrangement with operations management, but only if at least five persons are to be transported.
-A fee agreed upon at the time of arrangement will be charged for these rides.
-In addition to this fee, each participant must have a valid ticket for the facility.
+Special rides are possible upon agreement with the operations management, but only if at least five persons are to be transported.
+A fee agreed upon during the arrangement will be charged.
+In addition to this fee, every person on the special trip must hold a valid ticket for the facility.

 13. Snowmobile/Quad Rides

 13.1.
-Operation of snowmobiles/quads by persons not affiliated with HIWU on slope areas is only permitted with the approval of the relevant landowners and HIWU, which must be obtained by the snowmobile/quad operator.
-The snowmobiles/quads used must be in technically sound condition, and warning and emergency stop devices must be properly installed.
-The driver must have appropriate training, instruction, and any necessary official permits.
-The operator is responsible for ensuring that unauthorized persons cannot operate the vehicle.
-In the event of property damage or personal injury, liability rests solely with the operator of the snowmobile/quad.
+The operation of skidoos/quads by persons not associated with HIWU on slope areas is only permitted with the approval of the affected landowners and HIWU, which must be obtained by the skidoo operator.
+Skidoos/quads must be in perfect technical condition; warning and emergency stop devices must be properly installed.
+The driver must have appropriate training and instruction as well as any required official approvals.
+The operator must ensure that unauthorised use is impossible.
+In the event of property or personal damage, liability lies exclusively with the operator.

 14. Paragliders

 14.1.
-Paragliding take-offs and landings are only permitted in designated areas.
-Only pilots with a valid paragliding license, approved and liability-insured equipment, and a valid ticket (season pass, single ride, day, or hourly ticket) are authorized.
+Paraglider takeoffs and landings are permitted only in designated areas.
+Only pilots with a valid paraglider licence, an approved and liability-insured aircraft, and a valid ticket (season ticket, single ride, day or hourly ticket) are authorised to start.
 Landing is prohibited at the Hutterer Böden mid-station and on all ski slopes.
 All legal altitude and distance regulations must be observed.
-Violations of these regulations may result in a flight and/or transport ban issued by HIWU.
+In case of violations, HIWU may issue a flight and/or transport ban.

 15. Ski Depot

 15.1.
-HIWU offers the use of lockable ski depots as a service for a corresponding fee.
-Payment of the fee only grants the right to use the assigned lockable depot for the booked period.
-The opening hours of the ski depots are posted at the entrances.
-HIWU assumes no liability for lost items or damage arising in connection with the use of the ski depots, unless caused by at least gross negligence on the part of HIWU.
+HIWU offers the use of lockable ski depots as a service for an appropriate fee.
+Payment entitles the user solely to use the assigned lockable depot for the booked period.
+Opening hours are posted at the entrances.
+HIWU assumes no liability for lost items or damage associated with the use of the ski depots unless caused by at least gross negligence on the part of HIWU.

 16. Commercial and Promotional Activities

 16.1.
-Any commercial or promotional activity on HIWU facilities, slopes, ski runs, and parking areas must be expressly approved by HIWU in advance.
-The installation of advertising boards, panoramic cameras, or other advertisements may only be carried out with HIWU’s consent.
-Violations may result in exclusion from transportation and the revocation of the ticket without replacement.
-HIWU also reserves the right to take legal action.
+Any commercial or advertising activity on HIWU facilities, slopes, ski runs and parking areas must be expressly approved in advance by HIWU.
+Installing advertising boards, panorama cameras or other advertising materials is only permitted with HIWU’s consent.
+Violations may result in exclusion from transport and withdrawal of the ticket without replacement.
+HIWU further reserves the right to take legal action.

 17. Liability

 17.1.
-HIWU’s liability for property and financial damages arising in connection with the use of lifts and ski facilities is excluded in cases of slight negligence.
-The operators of the lift facilities are not responsible for items lost by the customer in the ski area.
-The operator is not liable for possible soiling of clothing during the use of lift facilities.
+HIWU’s liability for material and financial damage arising in connection with the use of lift and slope facilities is excluded in cases of slight negligence.
+Lift operators are in no way responsible for items lost by customers in the ski area.
+In the event of possible soiling of clothing when using lift facilities, the operator has no obligation to compensate.

 18. Data Processing

 18.1.
-By concluding the transport contract, the customer expressly consents to the data provided to HIWU being processed and used for advertising purposes.
-Consent for the use of such data can be revoked in writing at any time.
-Only personal data necessary for the provision and execution of HIWU’s services, or voluntarily provided by the customer, will be collected.
+By concluding the transport contract, the customer gives their explicit consent that the data provided to HIWU may subsequently be processed and used for advertising purposes.
+Consent may be revoked at any time in writing.
+Only such personal data are collected that are required for executing and handling HIWU’s services or are voluntarily provided by the customer.

 18.2.
-The customer consents to the storage and processing of data entered during the booking process for the purpose of completing the booking.
-These data may also be cross-checked with external systems for control purposes.
-The customer also agrees to the transfer of these data to the partner companies of the SunnyCard or SuperSkiCard within the legal provisions and restrictions (GDPR).
+The customer consents to the data entered during booking being stored and processed for the purpose of booking execution.
+These data may also be matched with external systems for control purposes.
+The customer also consents to the transfer of these data to the partner companies of the SunnyCard or SuperSkiCard within the legal provisions and limitations (GDPR).
 The customer is informed that this consent can be revoked at any time.

 18.3.
-The customer may establish secure data transfer (SSL) within their own area.
-The companies involved will transmit at least the data necessary for payment processing via secure channels.
-The customer expressly consents to the transmission of the payment confirmation to the payment system and, upon authorization of the payment, to the debit of the respective invoice amount via the chosen payment method.
-All companies involved in the booking process are subject to telecommunications confidentiality and GDPR obligations.
+The customer can ensure secure data transfer (SSL) within their own area.
+The participating companies transmit at least the data required for payment processing via secure data lines.
+The customer explicitly agrees to the transmission of the payment confirmation to the payment system and—after payment approval—to the debiting of the due invoice amount via the chosen payment method’s direct debit process.
+All companies involved in the booking process are subject to telecommunications secrecy and GDPR obligations.

 20. Miscellaneous